-- 1st Violation: A documented warning from the driver.
-Disciplinary action will be at the principal's discretion. - 2nd Violation: A documented warning from the Principal or Designee.
-Parent contacted and documented. - 3^{rd} Violation: Bus suspension for PK 3 and Elementary (Loss of School Privilege) Middle School two (2) days.
-High School three (3) days - 4th Violation: Bus suspension for PK 3 and Elementary one (1) day, Middle School three (3) days.
-High School five (5) days - 5th Violation: Bus suspension for PK 3 and Elementary three (3) day, Middle School five (5) days.
-High School seven (7) days - 6^{th} Violation: Bus suspension for PK 3 and Elementary five (5) day, Middle School seven (7) days.
-High School ten (10) days - 7^{th} Violation: Bus suspension for PK -3 and Elementary seven (7) day, Middle School ten (10) days.
+1st Violation: A documented warning from the driver.
+Disciplinary action will be at the principal's discretion.
+Parent contact and documented.

+2nd Violation: A documented warning from the Principal or Designee.
+Parent contacted and documented.

+3rd Violation: Bus suspension for PK - 3 and Elementary (Loss of School Privilege) Middle School two (2) days.
+High School three (3) days.
+Parent contact and documented

+4th Violation: Bus suspension for PK - 3 and Elementary one (1) day, Middle School three (3) days.
+High School five (5) days.
+Parent contact and documented

+5th Violation: Bus suspension for PK - 3 and Elementary three (3) day, Middle School five (5) days.
+High School seven (7) days.
+Parent contact and documented

+6th Violation: Bus suspension for PK - 3 and Elementary five (5) day, Middle School seven (7) days.
+High School ten (10) days.
+Parent contact and documented

+7th Violation: Bus suspension for PK - 3 and Elementary seven (7) day, Middle School ten (10) days.
 High School, A disciplinary hearing will be called.
-Students are prohibited from riding the bus pending their disciplinary hearing. - 8th Violation: Bus suspension for PK 3 and Elementary ten (10) day, Middle School, A disciplinary hearing will be called.
-Students are prohibited from riding the bus pending their disciplinary hearing. - 9th Violation: PK -3 and Elementary, A disciplinary hearing will be called.
-Students are prohibited from riding the bus pending their disciplinary hearing. - Any student PK- 3, Elementary, Middle or High School, who has been referred for disciplinary hearing and was returned to bus the next violation can result in Removal from bus remainder of semester/school year.
+Students are prohibited from riding the bus pending their disciplinary hearing.
+Parent contact and documented

+8th Violation: Bus suspension for PK - 3 and Elementary ten (10) day, Middle School, A disciplinary hearing will be called.
+Students are prohibited from riding the bus pending their disciplinary hearing.
+Parent contact and documented.

+9th Violation: PK -3 and Elementary, A disciplinary hearing will be called.
+Students are prohibited from riding the bus pending their disciplinary hearing.
+Parent contact and documented

+Any student PK- 3, Elementary, Middle or High School, who has been referred for disciplinary hearing and was returned to bus the next violation can result in Removal from bus remainder of semester/school year.